jaigouk/postal-code/README.md

 Assumption:

-- postcode data from WhosOnFirst.org is stil valid
+- postcode data from WhosOnFirst.org covers the countries fully for postal codes
 - postcode data hasn't been changed since they obtained the administrative & postcode data

 ## Example result